 easily monitor their activity.
 At bedtime have rules around turning off devices and not having them in

-brainstorm some ground rules that make sense for your family or situation. include the kids in the conversation.
+Brainstorm some ground rules that make sense for your family or situation and include the kids in the conversation.

 If possible, connect with your children before, during, and after online use, just like you would if they were going to school or to a friend’s house.
 Know who they will be with virtually, where they are going virtually, and what they will be doing.